Louis Philippe style: Music

 Franz Liszt also lived in Paris during this period, composing music for the piano and giving concerts and music lessons.
 The two men were friends, but Chopin did not appreciate the manner in which Liszt played variations on his music.
-Liszt wrote in 1837 in La Revue et Gazette musicale: "Paris is the pantheon of living musicians, the temple where one becomes a god for a century or for an hour; the burning fire which lights and then consumes all fame."
+Liszt wrote in 1837 in La Revue et Gazette musicale de Paris: "Paris is the pantheon of living musicians, the temple where one becomes a god for a century or for an hour; the burning fire which lights and then consumes all fame."
 The violinist Niccolò Paganini was a frequent visitor and performer in Paris.
 In 1836, he made an unfortunate investment in a Paris casino, and went bankrupt.
 He was forced to sell his collection of violins to pay his debts.
 Richard Wagner came to Paris in 1839, hoping to present his works on the Paris opera stages, with no success.
 Some interest was finally shown by the director of the Paris Opera; he rejected Wagner's music but wanted to buy the synopsis of his opera, Le Vaissau fantôme, to be put to music by a French composer, Louis-Philippe Dietsch.
 Wagner sold the work for five hundred francs, and returned home in 1842.

 Of the French composers during the period Hector Berlioz was the most prominent.
 He had come to Paris from Grenoble in 1821 to study medicine, which he abandoned for music in 1824, attending the Conservatory in 1826, and won the Prix de Rome for his compositions in 1830.
 He was working on his most famous work, the Symphonie Fantastique, at the time of the July 1830 revolution.
 It had its premiere on 4 December 1830.